Skip to main content

 git clone repo && deploy to dev, staging, prod

-One codebase tracked in version control (Git, SVN), with many deploys—same source code runs across development, staging, and production environments with different configurations.
+One codebase tracked in version control (Git), with many deploys—same source code runs across dev, staging, and production with different configurations.

 II.
 Dependencies